Estimated reading time: 6 minutes

 You see this type of structure in companies that go beyond a city or state limit and may have customers all across the country or in multiple states.

-This is important so employees have a visual of how the organization functions and understands the chain-of-command.
+This important management responsibility assures that employees have a visual of how the organization functions and understands the chain of command.

-Operating within a defined structure, with good communication processes and work-flows, helps to ensure efficient management of resources – people, time, and money.
+Operating within a defined structure, with good communication processes and workflows, helps to ensure efficient management of limited business resources – people, time, and money.

 Does your organization have an organizational chart?